 The FCA’s Financial Lives Survey 2017 interviewed 13,000 people and asked them a number of questions regarding their finances.

-It found that 13% of those who’d received advice in the last year believed their adviser had mis-sold them a pension or investment product at some point during the transaction.
+It found that 13% of those who’d received advice in the last year believed their advisor had mis-sold them a pension or investment product at some point during the transaction.
 Those who received financial advice more than 12 months ago also said they’d received incorrect advice.
 One in seven (16%) believed they’d been mis-sold a pension or investment product while one in five (21%) said they’d received poor advice that didn’t qualify as mis-selling.

 Although these figures are worrying, the FCA believes that their findings underestimate the issue as a whole.
 A spokesperson said: “The Financial Lives Survey 2017 did not investigate past perceptions of mis-selling or bad advice with other adults who may have had regulated advice in the past.
-Consequently, our findings will underestimate the proportion of all UK adults who perceive they have been mis-sold a product or received bad advice from an adviser.”
+Consequently, our findings will underestimate the proportion of all UK adults who perceive they have been mis-sold a product or received bad advice from an advisor.”

 The FCA’s survey also assessed whether consumers are being approached in an unethical way when it comes to their finances.
 It found that almost one in five (18%) of people had received calls, texts or emails claiming to be from the government and offering retirement planning advice or a free pension assessment.